artm/paperless-engineering/CLIPPY.md

 # Mention any apps you've built or projects you've enjoyed working on

-For the last 12 years I have been working at [V2\_Lab][1.1] on a wide variety of art and culture related projects involving computers or electronics or both.
+For the last 12 years I have been working at [V2\_Lab][1.1] on a wide variety of art and culture related projects involving software or electronics or both.
 The projects I'm most proud of are on [my resume][2.2], among those that just didn't make it into the top N are: